leoaliperti/Analog-Multiplexer-Arduino-Library/README.md

 This library abstracts all this binary math away.
 It takes a simple decimal number (like `5`), extracts the individual bits using fast bitwise operations (right shift `>>` and bitwise AND `&`), and drives the corresponding selection pins.
-It also includes a crucial, customizable stabilization delay (defaulting to 5 microseconds) before reading the analog value, ensuring clean and accurate data without cross-talk between channels.
+It also includes a crucial, customizable stabilization delay (set by default to 5 microseconds) before reading the analog value, ensuring clean and accurate data without cross-talk between channels.
 You can easily adjust this delay when instantiating the Mux object to suit your specific hardware needs.

 ---